yxuan1996/Yolov5_Palm_Crown_Detection/README.md

 The data configurations are specified in the `palm_data.yaml` file

-I would like to credit and give thanks to my colleagues `Muhamad Hanif Hazemi` and `Muhammad Yusuf Musa`, they are the superstars who flew the drone and did most of the data collection on the field.
+I would like to credit and give thanks to my colleagues `Muhamad Hanif Hazemi` and `Muhammad Yusuf Musa` who flew the drone and did most of the data collection on the field.

 **Example Palm Crown Image from the Dataset**